andredevic/API_solid_GymPass/README.md

         "longitude": -46.656507
       }
       ```
     - The gym will be created successfully.
-If you try this with a `MEMBER` user's token, you will receive an unauthorized error.
+If you try this same request with the `MEMBER` token from Step 1, you will correctly receive an "Unauthorized" error, demonstrating that the RBAC is working.

-### Step 4: Refreshing the Access Token
+### Step 3: Refreshing the Access Token

-When your main token expires, use the refresh route.
-Insomnia/Postman handles cookies automatically, so you just need to make the request.
+When your token expires, use the refresh route.
+Insomnia/Postman handles cookies automatically.

 - `PATCH` `http://localhost:3333/token/refresh`
 - This request does not need a body or an `Authorization` header.